PrEP Simple But Not Easy

 Friends, family, and neighbors can also play a huge role in helping you keep up with PrEP.
 Sometimes a simple text from a friend can be the reminder that you need.
 Other times an accountability buddy could be taking PrEP with you as a way to assure each other is taking care of this task.
 Finding a close network of PrEP buddies is possible, especially among tight-knit friend groups and can be the support you need to stay consistent.

-These tips can help make adhering to PrEP easier
+These tips can help remember to take PrEP

 All of these methods are ways to make this not-so-complicated task a breeze.
 Having tools at our disposal is the key to success when taking oral PrEP every day.
 When we stay accountable to ourselves, we feel accomplished, proud, and healthy.
-As we continue to see advances in medicine, hopefully PrEP will come in forms that last over extended periods of time and will make the need to take a pill everyday obsolete.
+PrEP is now available as an injection.
+To learn more, click here.

 Share with me your strategies to stay consistent in taking your PrEP regimen.
 Check out my other articles here and comment below.